SiddharthVarde22/ChestSystem_Mat1/README.md

 [Chest System Gameplay Video](https://youtu.be/8ekAFPptKDQ)

 ## Patterns Used
-- Service Locator
+- Service Locator - Used to hold all the services required in a Level
-- Singleton
+- Generic Singleton - Used to create Service locator as a singleton
-- Observer
+- Observer - Used to crate Popup system like All Slots Are Full, Not enough resourses, Queue is full
-- State machine
+- State machine - Used to generate Finite State Machine for Chest
-- MVC
+- MVC - Used to create Chest Slot behaviour
-- Object Pooling
+- Object Pooling - Used to store and retrieve chest objects in the scene

 ### Functionalities
 - Player can spawn only 4 Chest (Changable)